alexocode/talks/social/you-know-nothing/you-know-nothing.md

 ^
 For over a year now and still working on it
-Today I'm here to tell you what I painfully learned (therapist and their pesky questions!)
+Today I'm here to tell you what I painfully learned, so you don't make the same mistakes

+^
+See, I didn't suddenly know everything but instead I developed ...

 ---
 [.header: line-height(0.7), text-scale(1.2), IBM 3270 Narrow]